duesee/imap-codec/README.md

 * [ ] remove remaining prototype artifacts like `unwrap()`s and `unimplemented()`s
 * [ ] do not allocate when not needed.
 Make use of `Cow` (see `quoted` parser).
 * [ ] settle on "core types", i.e. decide when to use `&[u8]` or `&str` and when to wrap primitive types in `Atom` or `IMAPString`?

-# Documentation

-Initially, I started with a huge lib.rs with the whole IMAP RFC in it.
-This helped me in understanding the protocol.
-However, a lot of comments are irrelevant for parsing and should be removed.
+* [ ] Many comments are irrelevant for parsing and should be removed.
 The IMAP RFC is also not cited in an appropriate way.

 # Usage notes